-- How you think the company will also benefit from your internship role
+- How the company benefits from your role.

-- Whether you are seeking a paid or unpaid internship (unpaid programs must meet the Department of Labor’s test for unpaid internships
+- Stating whether it’s a paid or unpaid role (unpaid roles must meet Department of Labor criteria).

 5. Follow-up: Informational Interviews

-- What do you like most about what you do, and what would you change if you could?
+- What do you love about your job, and what would you change?

-- What does a typical career path look like in your industry?
+- Describe a typical career path in this industry.